jsmoriss/jsm-show-post-meta/readme.txt

 Want to find the name of a specific post meta key?

-Need some help debugging your post meta?
+Need some help debugging your post meta (aka custom fields)?

 The JSM's Show Post Metadata plugin displays all post meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of post editing pages.